jilt/earendill/README.md

 To run the near API script you need to [download it](https://github.com/near/near-api-py) and add the directory on the script\modules folder (windows path here)

 `C:\Users\user\AppData\Roaming\Blender Foundation\Blender\3.5\scripts\modules`

+If you are running windows 10 you may need to run the selenium package (find it in the [site-packages link](https://drive.google.com/file/d/1-XbegCJa4DW3rfJ2l3-8YlczOgRMx85t/view?usp=drive_link) i shared above) from this module folder too.

 If you're on OSX you can find the script folder on the Blender interface, Edit menu -> User preferences -> File Paths -> Scripts